 When it comes to olive-oiled dishes, Turkish cuisine is one of the best cuisines around the globe.
 We, Turks, love to eat dishes that are made with olive oil a lot and Purslane Dish is one of the favorite olive-oiled dishes in Turkish cuisine.

 As you may know, Turkey is within the top 5 olive oil producer countries.
 Due to its unique location by having the coasts to the both Aegean Sea and the Mediterranean Sea, we are able to produce the best olive oils in the region.
 This helps us to make more tasteful dishes with olive oils.

 We love to eat purslane either as salad or dish.
 I already shared with you the purslane salad recipe some time ago and now it is time to share with you the dish version of it.

 The Benefits of Purslane

 Purslane carries more Omega 3 fatty acids than most fish varieties and its sour taste also helps to accelerate the metabolism quicker than most vegetable varieties.
-This two unique feature makes this vegetable as the top pick among the veggie lovers and the people who don’t like to consume fish to get Omega 3 fatty acids in our country.
+These two unique feature makes this vegetable the best pick among veggie lovers and people who don’t like to eat fish to get Omega 3 fatty acids in our country.